-Braden is the associate editor at Precedent, a trade magazine for lawyers (which is way more fun than it sounds).
-He finished the master of publishing program at Simon Fraser University and worked previously as the photo contest manager at Cottage Life.
+Braden Alexander is the associate editor at Cottage Life magazine, where he handles workshop and design stories.
+He finished the master’s of publishing program at Simon Fraser University and worked previously as the managing editor at Precedent.

 Events Coordinator: Daniela Payne